 WRITER, PRODUCER, "NORAH"

 Josie Burke is an actor, writer and producer.
-'Heirloom', a short film that she wrote, produced and starred in alongside Tony & Emmy Nominee Norm Lewis and Drama Desk Award winner Mary Bacon, was made with an entirely female and/or non-gender identifying crew, and to date has been accepted into the LA Independent Women's Film Festival, Toronto International Women's Film Festival, Monmouth Film Festival, Berlin Indie Film Festival, the 8 & Halfilim Awards, Austin Lift-Off Film Festival, Cranford Film Festival, Sweet Democracy Film Awards, Big Apple Film Festival, Florence Film Awards, International New York Film Festival, Los Angeles Indie Film Festival, Block Island Film Festival, SOHO International Film Festival, New York Shorts International Film Festival, Amsterdam Lift-Off Film Festival, and USA Film Festival, winning five of them.
+'Heirloom', a short film that she wrote, produced and starred in alongside Tony & Emmy Nominee Norm Lewis and Drama Desk Award winner Mary Bacon, was made with an entirely female and/or non-gender identifying crew, and to date has been accepted into the LA Independent Women's Film Festival, Toronto International Women's Film Festival, Monmouth Film Festival, Berlin Indie Film Festival, the 8 & Halfilim Awards, Austin Lift-Off Film Festival, Cranford Film Festival, Sweet Democracy Film Awards, Big Apple Film Festival, Florence Film Awards, International New York Film Festival, Los Angeles Indie Film Festival, Block Island Film Festival, SOHO International Film Festival, New York Shorts International Film Festival, Amsterdam Lift-Off Film Festival, The Art of Recovery Film Festival, Culver City Film Festival, Grove Film Festival, Massachusetts Independent Film Festival, and USA Film Festival, winning six of them.
 As an actor, her stage roles include The Accidental Kiss (The Dream Up Festival/Theater for the New City), and Belgrade Trilogy (4th Street Theatre, NYC).
 Her film roles include features Impossible Monsters (alongside Santino Fontana), and Worth Fighting For (available for streaming on Amazon Prime).
 Josie is a proud graduate of the Atlantic Theater Company's Full Time Conservatory Program, and a former student of the late, great Wynn Handman.
 She was born and raised in Jersey City, where she still lives.

 Norm Lewis is a veteran film & theater actor from Eatonville, Florida.
 He is known for the Oscar-Nominated film 'Da 5 Bloods' (2020), 'Scandal' (2012), 'Jesus Christ Superstar Live in Concert' (2018), 'Sex and the City 2', 'Better Things', 'Unbreakable Kimmy Schmidt', 'Bull', 'Daytime Divas' and more.
 In addition, he was nominated for Broadway's Tony Award in 2012 for his role as Porgy in Gershwins' 'Porgy & Bess', alongside Audra McDonald (Bess) and David Alan Grier at the American Repertory Theatre in Cambridge, Massachusetts.
 In 2018, he performed in the musical revue 'ExtraOrdinary' in the American Repertory Theatre production at the Loeb Drama Center in Cambridge, Massachusetts alongside Patina Miller.
 He was cast as the Phantom in the Broadway production of the 'Phantom of the Opera', alongside Sierra Boggess, becoming the first African-American to play the role on Broadway.
 Some of his other Broadway credits include Javert in 'Les Miserables' at the Broadhurst Theater, King Triton in 'The Little Mermaid' at The Lunt-Fontanne Theatre, Jake in the musical 'Side Show', John in 'Miss Saigon', The Specialist in the original company of the Tony and Grammy Award-Winning 'The Who's Tommy' and Eddie in 'The Wild Party', to name a few.